krestfield/docs/ezsign/client-integration-guide.md

 EzSign supports server side TLS as well as client-server TLS.

-If the server has been configured with a server side TLS certificate, in that the ``server.useTls`` has been set to ``true`` or the server is sitting behind a load-balancer that terminates TLS sessions for example, the ``EzSignClient`` constructor must also have the ``useTls()`` option set, for example:
+If the server has been configured with a server side TLS certificate (and the ``server.useTls`` has been set to ``true``) or the server is sitting behind a load-balancer that terminates TLS sessions for example, the ``EzSignClient`` constructor must also have the ``useTls()`` option set, for example:

 ```java
 EzSignClient client = new EzSignClient(“10.100.12.15”, 5656).useTls();
 ```

-The client will connect to the server over TLS.
+The client will now connect to the server over TLS.